AnnieCannons/intro-to-programming-curriculum/skillsBuilders/weekOne/readMe.md

-# Goals of this week's homework
+# Goals of the week

+- **By the end of this week, you should be able to**
+  - Use Slack for messaging
+  - Access Canvas and turn in assignments
+  - Open your terminal
+    - Run a few basic commands (it's ok if you use Google to refresh)
+  - Clone the class repo to your local machine
 - This week's exercises are built to make you feel more comfortable with revisiting information between classes.
 - There are google search reminders throughout.
 As the course continues, you will be depending on Google more and more, so this is a great time to start getting comfortable with it!

-# June 20, 2023
+# Tuesday, June 20, 2023

-- Find an article or video about the terminal and either write or be ready to share 1-3 things you learned
-- HTML CodeCademy (if not already completed)
+- Find the slide deck in Canvas called Intro to Programming Overview
+- Review the slide deck, paying close attention to the learning objectives and deliverables
+- Take a screenshot of the deliverables slide
-- **In order to receive credit:**
+- **In order to receive credit, post your screenshot in canvas**
-  - If you are writing your learnings, Slack them to your instructor
-  - If you are sharing your learnings, the instructor will check you off in class

-# June 21, 2023
+# Wednesday, June 21, 2023

-- Spend 10 minutes practicing the terminal.
+- Spend at least 15 minutes practicing the terminal.
 Create folders and files.
 Change directories using complex relative paths.
+- Click here for a refresh on relative paths https://www.codecademy.com/resources/docs/html/file-paths
 - HTML CodeCademy (if not already completed)
 - **In order to receive credit, you must Slack your instructor that you finished your 30 minutes**

-# June 22, 2023
+# Thursday, June 22, 2023

-- Spend 30 minutes looking at the repo you cloned to your machine.
-Make note of the directory structure, the different file extensions, and the code.
-It's ok if it doesn't make sense yet, we are just taking time to get used to things.
-- HTML CodeCademy (if not already completed)
+- Open your terminal and run the **say** command.
+- Read this article for a refresher, or if you want to learn how to make your computer to use a different voice! https://www.techradar.com/how-to/computing/apple/terminal-101-making-your-mac-talk-with-say-1305649
-- **In order to receive credit, you must Slack your instructor that you finished your 30 minutes**
+- **In order to receive credit, you must Slack your instructor with the sentence you had your terminal say.**

 # June 23, 2023